Please note that this policy is out of date and is currently being updated. February 2023

 Aim

 Learn Devon aspires to deliver an outstanding (Ofsted Grade 1) learning experience for all those who access the provision.
-Grade 2 (Good) was achieved February 2017.
+Grade 2 (Good) was achieved September 2023.

-Learn Devon is committed to a process of continuous improvement, engaging all staff, learners and other stakeholders appropriately in monitoring, evaluating and improving performance in the service standards and setting targets for enhanced delivery.
+Learn Devon is committed to a process of continuous improvement, engaging all staff, learners, and other stakeholders appropriately in monitoring, evaluating, and improving performance in the service standards and setting targets for enhanced delivery.
 The Service will be proactive in this engagement and will plan for and provide a variety of opportunities to obtain feedback on performance and proposals for development and change.

 Key Performance Measures